Yosemite Hikes masthead (Pothole Dome)

 Pro: Good access to southern Yosemite and a tolerable drive to Yosemite Valley.
 Oakhurst has two large supermarkets, a rarity in the mountain area, and you'll probably want to stock up on groceries here if you're staying in a cabin elsewhere.
 Oakhurst itself lies in a pretty valley where the foothills and mountains meet.
 Besides its proximity to Yosemite, Oakhurst is 6 miles (10 km) from Bass Lake and 11 miles (18 km) from the Chukchansi Indian casino/hotel.

-Con: Oakhurst is an unincorporated city with essentially no city planning or aesthetic oversight, and the result - let's just say that your fast food and gas station needs will not go unmet here.
+Con: Oakhurst is an unincorporated city with little urban planning or aesthetic oversight, and the result - let's just say that your fast food and gas station needs will not go unmet here.
+In a curious bit of symmetry, the gas stations are all on the going-to-Yosemite side of the road, while the fast-food franchises are all on the returning-from-Yosemite side.

 Shopping: If you're approaching Yosemite from the south, Oakhurst is your last chance to get supplies until the smaller and more expensive stores in Yosemite itself.
-There are two full-sized grocery stores here (Vons and Raley's) and two full-sized drug stores (Longs and Rite-Aid).
-In the Raley's shopping center there's a small sporting goods store where you can get Yosemite-useful gear like walking sticks and carabiners, and a bookstore to help you while away your more leisurely hours in the park.
-The town is also dotted with art galleries eager to help you accessorize your tent.
+There are two full-sized grocery stores here (Vons and Raley's) and two full-sized drug stores (CVS and Rite-Aid).
+The Vons shopping center includes a small sporting goods store where you can get Yosemite-useful gear like walking sticks and carabiners.
+The town is also dotted with art galleries eager to help you accessorize your tent, primarily along Gallery Row on Highway 41 near the north end of town.
 Oakhurst's business district is located almost entirely on highways 41 and 49, so a few minutes' wandering will suffice to find anyplace mentioned here.

 ATM Machines: There's a Wells Fargo machine outside Vons and a branch office inside.
 There's also an ATM at the United Security Bank in the same shopping center.
-In the Raley's shopping center are branches of Chase Bank, Bank of America, Yosemite Bank, and the Golden 1 Credit Union, each with ATM's.
+In the Raley's shopping center are branches of Chase Bank, Bank of America, and Yosemite Bank, each with ATM's.
 There are also ATM machines in several of the gas stations along Highway 41.

 Attractions & Entertainment: The largest nearby attraction is the Chukchansi Casino & Hotel, 11 miles (17 km) south near Coarsegold.
 Besides the usual slots, poker, etc., it frequently books big-name acts of the "Hey, it's good to know they're still alive" variety.